 Nowadays, the Casermetta – one of the castle’s main buildings – hosts the local Natural History Museum of Monte Baldo and Lake Garda.

-In the Goethe Room of the castle, you can admire sketches of Lake Garda and Malcesine drawn by the famous German poet, playwright, and novelist Johann Wolfgang von Goethe.
+In addition, in the Goethe Room of the castle, you can admire sketches of Lake Garda and Malcesine drawn by the famous German poet, playwright, and novelist Johann Wolfgang von Goethe.

 Goethe visited Malcesine in September 1786 and busied himself sketching its Scaliger Castle.
 The locals thought that he was an Austrian spy and petitioned the mayor to arrest him.
-It was only through the advocacy of a local man who had spent years in the writer’s home city of Frankfurt, that it was established that Goethe was in fact German and he could continue free on his Italian journey.
+It was only through the advocacy of a local man who had spent years in the writer’s home city of Frankfurt, that it was established that Goethe was in fact, German.
+He was then allowed to continue free on his Italian journey.